Outdoor Learning

 Q: Is there a waitlist?

-There will be a waitlist.
+Yes, there will be a waitlist.
 If any of the 26 lottery students decline, the next student will be invited to enter the program.

 Q: What is the curriculum?